Convert Centimeter of Mercury to Pascal (cmHg to Pa)

 Formula: 1 cmHg = 1333.223684 Pa

-By using this conversion factor, you can easily convert any pressure from centimeter of mercury to pascal with precision.
+By using this conversion factor, you can easily convert any pressure measurement from centimeter of mercury unit to pascal unit with precision.

 How to Convert cmHg to Pa?